ThanhhCongNguyen/ThanhhCongNguyen/README.md

 ### Hi , I'm Cong Thanh :wave::wave::wave:
 ### About me
-- 🏫 I am a third-year student at National Economics University.
+- 🏫 I am a junior student at National Economics University.
 - 🧑‍💻 I love using Software as a solution for every Problem
 - 🧑‍🎓 I’m currently learning: Computer Science.
 - 🤓 Always learning new things